idno/known/README.md

 * Mention.js, a Bootstrap user at-mention library, which is distributed under the MIT License.
 Source: https://github.com/jakiestfu/Mention.js
 * MediaElement.js, a cross-browser media player, which is distributed under the MIT License.
 Source: https://github.com/johndyer/mediaelement
 * Summernote, a WYSIWYG editor, which is distributed under the MIT License.
 Source: https://github.com/HackerWins/summernote
+* Simplepie, a feed parser, which is distirbuted under the BSD license.
+Source: https://github.com/simplepie/simplepie/